 In Japan, a range of pre harvest control methods including trapping, pesticides, oviposition deterrents and fumigation have been trialled (Kanzawa 1939).
 The initial results showed trapping with a suitable attractant was effective at capturing large numbers of Drosophila suzukii.
-A trapping trial conducted over large areas (24 hectares) at several locations over a four year period, showed a mixture of diluted molasses and wine, trapped large numbers of flies and resulted in an average infestation rate of fruit by Drosophila suzukii of 3.2 % (based on a summary of the data in Kanzawa 1939).
+A trapping trial using very high numbers of traps conducted over large areas (24 hectares) at several locations over a four year period, showed a mixture of diluted molasses and wine, trapped large numbers of flies and resulted in an average infestation rate of fruit by Drosophila suzukii of 3.2 % (based on a summary of the data in Kanzawa 1939).
 Trapping is most effective if in place when host fruit are unripe and before they are oviposited by adults that have over-wintered (Kanzawa 1939).
 Over the same period, at several sites where trapping was not instigated, average infestation rate was 50.8% (based on a summary of the data in Kanzawa 1939).
 The conclusion of the study was trapping was cost effective and a suitable method of controlling Drosophila suzukii in cherries.
+Mass trapping trials have also been conducted in Italy and were considered to contribute to a reduction in damage by Drosophila suzukii, particularly in combination with an integrated management system (Grassi et al. 2013).
+Mass trapping on its own was not considered to be effective where pest pressure was high (Grassi et al. 2013).